opencv/opencv/modules/ml/doc/statistical_models.rst

 * ``CV_VAR_ORDERED(=CV_VAR_NUMERICAL)``     The output values are ordered.
 This means that two different values can be compared as numbers, and this is a regression problem.

-Types of input variables can be also specified using ``var_type`` .
+Types of input variables can be also specified using ``var_type``.
 Most algorithms can handle only ordered input variables.

 Many ML models may be trained on a selected feature subset, and/or on a selected sample subset of the training set.
 To make it easier for you, the method ``train`` usually includes the ``var_idx`` and ``sample_idx`` parameters.
 The former parameter identifies variables (features) of interest, and the latter one identifies samples of interest.
-Both vectors are either integer ( ``CV_32SC1`` ) vectors (lists of 0-based indices) or 8-bit ( ``CV_8UC1`` ) masks of active variables/samples.
+Both vectors are either integer (``CV_32SC1``) vectors (lists of 0-based indices) or 8-bit (``CV_8UC1``) masks of active variables/samples.
 You may pass ``NULL`` pointers instead of either of the arguments, meaning that all of the variables/samples are used for training.

 Additionally, some algorithms can handle missing measurements, that is, when certain features of certain training samples have unknown values (for example, they forgot to measure a temperature of patient A on Monday).
-The parameter ``missing_mask`` , an 8-bit matrix of the same size as ``train_data`` , is used to mark the missed values (non-zero elements of the mask).
+The parameter ``missing_mask``, an 8-bit matrix of the same size as ``train_data``, is used to mark the missed values (non-zero elements of the mask).

-Usually, the previous model state is cleared by ``clear()`` before running the training procedure.
+Usually, the previous model state is cleared by :ocv:func:`CvStatModel::clear` before running the training procedure.
 However, some algorithms may optionally update the model state with the new training data, instead of resetting it.

 CvStatModel::predict
 --------------------